Public assistance and government benefits from Virginia DSS.

-The State of Virginia Energy Bill Assistance (EA) can help low income families pay their utility, electric, and/or natural gas bills.
+The State of Virginia Energy Bill Assistance (EA) will help low income families pay their utility, electric, and/or natural gas bills.
 Priority is given to households that pay a high proportion of their household income towards their home energy bills.
 Components of the program include the four following items.

-Ongoing fuel assistance – This can help with paying for the cost of ongoing utility and heating bills.
+- Ongoing fuel assistance – This can help with paying for the cost of ongoing utility and heating bills.

 Some examples of emergencies that financial assistance may be paid out for include lack of heat or air conditioning, funds when utility cut-off is imminent, and unsafe or inoperable heating equipment.
 Types of Crisis Assistance grants may include: purchase of primary home heating fuel; payment of utility or electric security deposit; replacement of heating equipment; payment of primary heat utility bill; repair of heating equipment; and/or purchase of portable space heater.

 - The WIC program provides nutrition and safeguards the health of low-income infants, women, and children up to age 5.
 The federal government funded program provides free or low cost nutritious foods to supplement diets, referrals to health care resources and public aid, and information on healthy eating.

 Financial assistance is available at the local level from Virginia from General Relief (GR).
 This was created to provide financial assistance and cash grants, either maintenance or emergency funds, which cannot be provided through other means.
-The Virginia General Relief program may pay for dental or medical services, burial expenses, housing, assistance for unattached children and interim assistance for other bills.
+The Virginia General Relief program may pay for dental or medical services, burial expenses, housing, gasoline cards, assistance for unattached children and interim assistance for other bills.

 Auxiliary Grants is really an income supplement that can be used by lower income individuals who receive public support from Supplemental Security Income (SSI) and certain other blind, disabled, or aged individuals who reside in an approved adult foster care (AFC) home or a licensed assisted living facility (ALF).
 An AG payment is issued to the qualified individual each and every month, and it is to be used with a designated amount of their monthly income to pay an ALF or AFC a maximum monthly rate.
 This rate paid out will be determined by the Virginia General Assembly.